myriadrf/LimeSuiteNG/docs/gettingStarted/plugins/gnuradio/Windows/buildWindows.rst

 If the example runs successfully, adjust RX baseband parameter to frequency of a local radio station and adjust volume and gain parameters to normalize sound quality and volume.

 .. hint::
    Make sure that the device is supported by Lime Suite NG library.
+See :ref:`dev-supp-list-ref`.
 ..
 Add reference to supported device list